Low investment business ideas to start online

 While you’re doing your research, you will almost certainly stumble on people claiming DropShipping is the holy grail.
 You’ll be able to quit your job and buy a Ferrari in a week! (other fancy sports cars are available…!)
 Now, we don’t dispute that some people might eventually achieve that Ferrari as a result of starting their DropShipping business.
 But let’s get real – nothing good comes easy, and all good things take time.
 The truth is, it will almost certainly take more than a week!
 Not only that, there’s a lot of work to do before you get there – you will need to put effort into marketing.
 But if you’re keen to start your own business, DropShipping is a good option, and can be diversified easily.

-We talked about eCommerce, and how to get started here.
+We talked about eCommerce, and how to get started with it.
 The first thing you’ll need to do is research – what you want to sell, and who your target customers are.
 We have talked about selling online before, and in this post there’s some great ideas.
 You’ll need to find your technology solutions, and a great supplier – which can be tricky in itself!

 Whether you use Avasam or choose other solutions, here’s a few things to consider when choosing your supplier(s):

 - Make sure they’re reliable with everything.
 Your business depends on them, so make sure they’re easy to communicate with, and that they respond quickly.
 How quickly do they dispatch your orders?
 You need them to be sending your orders as quickly as they do their own orders.
 If they can guarantee deliveries to Amazon Prime standard, so much the better.
 They need to be answering your emails, and your calls quickly too though.
 In a good DropShipping setup, you shouldn’t need to speak with them too often.
 However, even with the best will in the world, sometimes things go wrong.
 You should still be able to have a good working relationship with them, and get your queries answered quickly.
+If there is the ability to automate further – such as with your returns process – then so much the better.

 - Make sure your supplier has a reliable setup.
 Sure, you can do manual setups for each step in your process, but we’re not sure why you would.
 So much can be automated now, which eliminates errors and just makes everything so much more efficient.
 The good news is, many suppliers are choosing to automate their feeds and orders.
 There’s a lot of platforms out there that claim to do everything you need when it comes to DropShipping.
 Some of them might do what you need, but make sure you do your research!
 Read the fine print, and be sure the platforms you’re considering do exactly what you need them to do.
 Many platforms make great claims, but really, you end up paying extra for additional – and often necessary – add-ons and apps.